-Essential Component: Application of Content Knowledge Definition of Essential Component: Application of content knowledge refers to the coach applying his or her own experience and knowledge about delivering the targeted practice or program.
-Of note, content knowledge is a critical selection criteria that should be considered when hiring individuals to deliver coaching supports.
-Contribution to Desired Outcome: 1 e and provides a wealth of experiences and reso s can draw strategies for developing fidelity in u 1 0 References: Killion & Harriso 2003 n, 2006; Kin et al, 2004; Kowal & Steiner, 200 7; Neufeld & Roper, 2003; Poglinco et al., Behavioral Indicators Expected Use in Practice Developmental Use in Practice Unacceptable Use in Practice The individual providing coaching: The individual providing coaching: The individual providing coaching: Uses content area knowledge and expertise in delivering practice to guide specificity (narrowness) and sequencing of coaching relative to demands of content area (e.g., applies awareness of difficult to apply skills) Uses content area knowledge (not expertise in using practice) to guide specificity or sequencing of coaching relative to demands of content area.
+Essential Component: A pplication of Conte ent Knowledge Definition of Essential Application of content knowledge refers to the coach applying his or her own experience and knowledge Component: he targeted practice or program.
+Of note, conte nsidered when hiring individuals to deliver coac Contribution to Desired - e and provides a wealth of experiences and reso 1 0 Outcome: can draw strategies for developing fidelity in u References: Killion & Harriso 2003 n, 2006; Kin et al, 2004; Kowal & Steiner, 200 7; Neufeld & Roper, 2003; Poglinco et al., Behavioral Indicators Expected Use in Practice Developmental Use in Practice Unacceptable Use in Practice The individual providing coaching: The individual providing coaching: The individual providing coaching: Uses content area knowledge and expertise in delivering practice to guide specificity (narrowness) and sequencing of coaching relative to demands of content area (e.g., applies awareness of difficult to apply skills) Uses content area knowledge (not expertise in using practice) to guide specificity or sequencing of coaching relative to demands of content area.
 Does not have or does not share content area knowledge or expertise in applying skills in the targeted setting.
 Taps into personal, validated, and relevant resources to support and/or scaffold use of skills in applied settings.
 Taps into publically available useful and relevant resources to support use of skills in applied settings.
 Does not have access to or awareness of relevant and useful resources to support transfer of skills in applied settings.
-Shares stories or scenarios of his/her previous experience using the practice or of content area to ground skills/practices used.
-Shares second-hand stories of others using the practices.
+Shares stories or scenarios previous experience using content area to ground skil the practice or of Shares second-hand stories of others using the practices.
 Does not have any first or second-hand stories to share of others using the practices.